-Butte County Office of Education shall provide transportation (as comparable to the transportation offered to non-homeless students) for a homeless student who is enrolled in a Butte County Office of Education school, to and from his/her school of origin if the parent/guardian requests that such transportation be provided.
-If the student moves outside the county boundaries, but continues to attend his/her school of origin, the County Superintendent or designee shall consult with the Superintendent of the District in which the student is now residing to agree upon a method to apportion the responsibility and costs of the transportation.
+Butte County Office of Education shall provide transportation (as compared to the transportation offered to non-homeless students) for a homeless student who is enrolled in a Butte County Office of Education school, to and from their school of origin if the parent/guardian requests that such transportation is provided.
+If the student moves outside the county boundaries but continues to attend their school of origin, the County Superintendent or designee shall consult with the Superintendent of the District in which the student is now residing to agree upon a method to apportion the responsibility and costs of the transportation.